This post may contain affiliate links.

 Daintree Rainforest and Cape Tribulation

 Just up the road from Port Douglas we have Daintree Rainforest and beautiful Cape Tribulation.
-You need to take a drive up there, in your own vehicle or with a tour, maybe you’ll spot one of our famous wild cassowaries.
+You need to take a drive up there, in your own vehicle or with a tour.
+Your best chance of spotting a cassowary in Port Douglas is in the Daintree, or near Kuranda.

 If you’d like to keep driving, you could head all the way up to historic Cooktown.